Who is this course for?

 Formal Entry Requirements

-To study chemistry, you will need five GCSEs in academic subjects including GCSE Double Science at BB or above or GCSE Chemistry at B or above and GCSE Maths at C or above, plus an average of five B grades (30 points) for your best 5 subjects.
-In order to progress to A2 students will need a D grade at AS Level.
+Additionally, you will need GCSE Double Science at BB or above, or GCSE Chemistry at B or above (not GCSE Applied Science) and GCSE Maths at C or above, plus a total GCSE point score of 30 in your best five academic subjects.

 What does the course involve?